Liposuction & Vaser

-Liposuction is often performed in combination with other surgical procedures.
 Liposuction is not a replacement for good nutrition or exercise, but there are there are some cases where surgery provides an appropriate remedy for excess skin and liposuction enables the removal of excess fat.

 About the Procedure